-Best USB Wall Charger
+Best USB Wall Charger of 2021

 If you are searching for a top-tier USB power adapter that just about does it all, then we highly recommend the Aukey PA-D1 30W PD.
 This charger has some impressive power output abilities, able to output a maximum of 30 watts.
 It has both a USB-C and a USB-A port, giving you plenty of flexibility when it comes to charging different devices and using different cables.
 This charger is also compatible with the USB Power Delivery 3.0 standard, allowing you to charge larger devices at higher voltages and current than a typical USB port.
 This ensures you can get your electronics charged as quickly as they allow.
 It's also a relatively compact charging solution, featuring a foldable plug.

 It's hard to go wrong with the Anker PowerPort III Nano if you are looking for a compact USB-C charger.
 This pint-sized charger packs quite a punch with the ability to source up to 18 watts from its sole USB-C port.
 It meets pretty much every fast-charging protocol out there (USB Power Delivery, Samsung Fast Charging, and Apple Charging) with its PowerIQ 3.0 charging standard.
-It's so compact it's the perfect travel companion for all your charging needs.
+It's compact, so it's the perfect travel companion for all your charging needs.
 The main body of this charger measures approximately 1" on either side and only weighs about 30 grams.

-If you are trying to get the most chargers per dollar, then we highly recommend the X-Edition 4-Pack.
+If you are trying to get the most chargers per dollar, we highly recommend the X-Edition 4-Pack.
 While this product might not have the most impressive power output capabilities or conform to the newer quick-charge standards, it's hard to argue with the fact that you can get 4 separate chargers at a comparable price to some of the other chargers in the review.
 Each of these compact chargers has a pair of USB-A ports and can output a total of 2.1 amps shared between them.

 However, this means that these chargers aren't the best bet if you are looking to charge larger devices that require more power, like consoles or large tablets.
-You can still charge these devices, it's just going to take considerably longer than a charger with more power output.
+You can still charge these devices; it's just going to take considerably longer than a charger with more power output.
 While this probably isn't the option for you if you need a charger for a new Macbook or Nintendo Switch, it's a great choice if you are shopping on a budget and need a lot of chargers for small devices and don't mind them taking a little longer to charge completely.

-We think the Anker PowerPort Elite 2 is the perfect option for anyone looking for a solid charger and doesn't want to spend a whole lot for it.
+We think the Anker PowerPort Elite 2 is the perfect option for anyone looking for a solid charger and who doesn't want to spend a whole lot for it.
 This charger is about average in size and weight for a dual-port charger, complete with foldable plugs.
 It has a pair of USB-A plugs that are each capable of sourcing up to 2.4 amps (12 watts each).
 It has a fairly sleek design and a wide blue LED indicator light at the top so you know if it's properly plugged in.